Bach: Goldberg Variations, BWV 988

 As in one earlier instance, I’m arranging my comments by variation, hereby following the structure of Bach’s composition.
 I may not comment of every single variation, though.
 Note that the artists played both repeats in all variations, excepting the final Aria da Capo e Fine (where the didn’t play any repeats).

 The Aria (or rather: it’s bass line, its harmonic progression) forms the theme of these 30 variations.
 The Trio Zimmermann presented this theme with deliberate understatement: with restricted dynamics, modest articulation and tonal effort, almost without vibrato.
 In my personal view, the articulation was too much between legato and portato, not percussive enough.
-Also, the bowing felt almost primitive, often a monotonous note-by-note up-and-down (nearly reminding me of the “sawing” of violin beginners).
+Also, the bowing felt almost simplistic, often a monotonous note-by-note up-and-down (nearly reminding me of the “sawing” of violin beginners).
 However, I think that this is mostly a question of how Sitkovetsky arranged Bach’s melody lines.

 Clearly, each of the three musicians is playing in the premier league.
 Yet, in this first piece, as well as in some of the variations, it became apparent how tricky and delicate it is to use proper intonation in such a small formation of string instruments, especially if the musicians restrict the use of vibrato.
 The cosy acoustics in the small(er) venue may have proven to be rather analytic here.
 In the Aria, another factor may have been the need for the musicians to adapt to the acoustics and the atmosphere.

 In terms of sound and dynamics, Frank Peter Zimmermann at the violin clearly dominated in the Aria and in the first variations—despite deliberately modest dynamics and articulation, very economic use of the bow.
 However, it was a pleasure to see how the viola and the cello gradually liberated themselves in the course of the variations.
 More and more over the coming hour, the three musicians “formed a single instrument”, grew into enthralling ensemble playing.

 1st Variation (a 1 Clav.)